 The program has been significantly updated starting with the academic year 2019/20, with greater choice for the student regarding the focus of the study: from set theory, classical and non-classical logics to philosophy of mathematics and exact sciences.
 There are also optional courses ranging from linguistics to artificial intelligence.

 The standard length of the program is two years.
-As part of the requirements for completing the program, the student must write a Master's thesis on a selected research-level topic under the direction of an advisor.
+To successfully pass the Master program, students must write a Master's thesis on a selected research-level topic under the direction of an advisor.
 The advisor and the topic of the thesis is usually chosen after completing the first year.

 While the focus of the program is to prepare students for doing research in mathematics, logic or computer science, research is by no means the only possible career path.
 The skills needed to sucessfully complete the program and the training in formal reasoning ensure that our students usually have great freedom in choosing a job if they decide to not pursue a career in academia.